 Just check out this research study from Robbie Richards where he reached out to 143 marketing experts to reveal their top 3 favorite SEO tools.
 SEMrush ranked top among SEO tools fetching 63 votes while the second most popular tool (Ahrefs) got 42 votes.

 In short, SEMrush is the go-to keyword and competitor research tool for a majority of marketers and professional bloggers.

 In this article, we’ll examine why it’s such a resourceful tool for bloggers and show you practical tips to get the most out of your SEMrush subscription.

 If you run a blog and have just started using SEMrush or would like to use it to its maximum potential, then this article is for you.

-If you haven’t subscribed to SEMrush yet, please click on the link below to get 1 month free access to SEMrush PRO.
+If you haven’t subscribed to SEMrush yet, please click on the link below to get free access to SEMrush PRO for 14 days.

 Here are the 5 best SEMrush features you should use to improve your search rankings and drive more traffic to your blog.